-D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1, 1.3 AND 8.4(d)
+1.1, 1.3 AND 8.4(D)

-- Meet with the ward to discuss the duties and responsibilities of the Conservator, and the rights retained by the ward as to financial decisionmaking.
-Determine the ward's wishes as to financial and property management and gather any information or documents that will assist in managing estate assets. - In developing the Conservatorship Plan, consider the ward's estate plan, financial arrangements in existence prior to incapacity and the ward's financial management practices and spending habits. - Consider whether the ward's financial arrangements include responsibility for or participation of other individuals such as children, and spouses.
+- Meet with the ward to discuss the duties and responsibilities of the conservator, the rights retained by the ward as to financial decision making, determine the ward's wishes as to financial and property management, and gather any information or documents that will assist in managing estate assets. - In developing the conservatorship plan, consider the ward's estate plan, financial arrangements in existence prior to incapacity and the ward's financial management practices and spending habits. - Consider whether the ward's financial arrangements include responsibility for or participation of other individuals such as children, spouses.

-STANDARD 7.2 The Conservator shall manage the ward's assets and income.
+The Conservator shall manage the ward's assets and income.
 Management includes:

-- Manage all property, including real property, personal property, income and disbursements from the estate in a competent manner to the benefit of the ward. - Maintain the ward's assets in a safe manner and keep accurate records at all times of all transactions involving estate assets. - Ensure that the ward's assets are maintained separately from the assets of others -- including those of the Conservator -- unless otherwise directed by the Court. - Evaluate the appropriateness of encumbering or disposing of any real or personal property, including applying for home equity conversion loans.
+- Manage all property, including real property, personal property, income and disbursements from the estate, in a competent manner to benefit the ward. - Maintain the ward's assets in a safe manner, keeping accurate records at all times of all transactions involving estate assets. - Ensure that the ward's assets are maintained separately from the assets of others -- including those of the Conservator -- unless otherwise directed by the Court. - Evaluate the appropriateness of encumbering or disposing of any real or personal property including such vehicles as home equity conversion loans or home equity loans.

 AUTHORITY: D.C.
-CODE § 21-2055 (b)(2) APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.15 AND 1.17
+CODE § 21-2055 (B)(2)

-- Timely file all federal and state income tax returns, and pay any personal, property or business related taxes. - Consider making prepaid funeral arrangements for the ward, keeping in mind the ward's wishes and family history regarding said arrangements. - Evaluate the ward's need for public assistance benefits and, if necessary, take appropriate and timely steps to apply for those benefits. - Maintain familiarity with the Prudent Investor Standard. - Arrange for insurance coverage for all assets requiring insurance coverage. - Regularly review the Conservatorship Plan to make appropriate adjustments.
+File all federal and state personal income taxes, and any property or business related taxes timely.

+- Consider making prepaid funeral arrangements for the ward, keeping in mind the ward's wishes and family history regarding said arrangements. - Evaluate the need for public assistance benefits for the ward and, if necessary, take appropriate and timely steps to apply for those benefits. - Maintain familiarity with the Prudent Investor Standard. - Arrange for insurance coverage for all assets requiring insurance coverage.

-- Determine whether a will exists and, if so, the Conservator should consider maintaining possession of the original will and other important papers of the ward in a safe and secure place. - Manage the ward's income and assets consistent with the ward's estate plan, if such a plan exists, and if possible and prudent. - Notify creditors and the postal service of the Conservatorship and ensure that mail is transferred to the Conservator.
+- Regularly review the Conservatorship plan to make appropriate adjustments. - Determine whether a will exists and, if so, the conservator should maintain possession of the original will and other important papers of the ward in a safe and secure place. - Manage the ward's income and assets consistent with the ward's estate plan, if such a plan exists, and if possible and prudent. - Notify creditors and the Postal Service of the Conservatorship and ensure that mail is transferred to the Conservator.

-STANDARD 7.3 The Conservator shall communicate with the ward.
+The conservator shall communicate with the ward.